Simbiat/AutomatedRunSheet/README.md

 Above partially answers this question already: to track completion of daily tasks.
 Some workflows may require manual or semi-automatic processing done several people on regular basis.
 If it's just 1 or 2 tasks - that's easy.
 But if you have several dozens of operations and more than just one person - that may be problematic.

 # How?
 It's relatively simple, really.
 You can download Sample ARS.xlsm file and fill it in with your tasks.
 It has integrated `EditorManual`, that gives some explanation on what's what inside there and a bunch of settings you may want to utilize.
 Generally, it's expected that you will go to `VBA Editor` only to change password for the book: this should be done right at the top of `Security` module, you won't miss it.
+All buttons available on the sheet are activated using `Double-click`.

 # Features
 * Marking steps status with either drop-down menu or shortkeys, that can be customized in `Settings`